-- (1) If a corporation contravenes, whether by act or omission, any provision of this Act or the regulations, each person who is a director of the corporation or who is concerned in the management of the corporation is taken to have contravened the same provision and to be liable to the same extent as the corporation in respect of the contravention unless the person satisfies the court that: - (a) the corporation contravened the provision without the person's knowledge, or - (b) the person was not in a position to influence the conduct of the corporation in relation to its contravention of the provision, or - (c) the person, being in such a position, used all due diligence to prevent the contravention by the corporation. - (2) A person may be proceeded against and convicted under a provision pursuant to subsection (1) whether or not the corporation has been proceeded against or been convicted under that provision. - (3) Nothing in this section affects any liability imposed on a corporation for an offence committed by the corporation against this Act or the regulations. - (4) This section does not apply to or in respect of a person who is a director, or who is concerned in the management, of a statutory corporation.
+- (1) If a corporation contravenes, whether by act or omission, any provision of this Act or the regulations, each person who is a director of the corporation, or who is concerned in the management of the corporation, is taken to have contravened the same provision if the person knowingly authorised or permitted the contravention. - (1A) Subsection (1) does not apply in respect of a contravention of section 9 or 10. - (2) A person may be proceeded against and convicted under a provision pursuant to subsection (1) whether or not the corporation has been proceeded against or been convicted under that provision. - (3) Nothing in this section affects any liability imposed on a corporation for an offence committed by the corporation against this Act or the regulations. - (4) This section does not apply to or in respect of a person who is a director, or who is concerned in the management, of a statutory corporation.